nayan32biswas/mongodb-odm/docs/tutorial/find_and_filter.md

 ...
 ```

-The `country_code` field should be unique as we set is as a unique index in `Config`.
+The `rating` field should be set as the index in db as we set it as an index in `ODMConfig`.

-We will continue from the last code we used to create some data.
+We will continue from the last code that we used to create some data.

 ## Find data